-There are no provisions allowing Shareholders to make proposals or move resolutions at the general meetings under the Articles of Association or the laws of the Cayman Islands.
-However, Shareholders are welcome to put forward proposals relating to the operations and management of the Group to be discussed at Shareholders' meetings.
-The proposals shall be sent to the Company, for the attention of Company Secretary, by email to enquiry@huili.hk, fax to (852) 2840 0470 or mail to Unit No. 4, 23rd Floor, Overseas Trust Bank Building, No. 160 Gloucester Road, Hong Kong by a written requisition.
-Shareholders who wish to put forward a proposal should convene an extraordinary general meeting by following the procedures set out in the paragraphs headed "Procedures for Shareholders to convene an extraordinary general meeting" above.
+Shareholders are welcome to put forward proposals relating to the operations and management of the Group to be discussed at Shareholders' meetings.
+The proposals shall be sent to the to the Company, for the attention of Company Secretary, by email to enquiry@huili.hk, fax to (852) 2840 0470 or mail to Rooms 36-40, 50/F, Sun Hung Kai Center, 30 Harbour Road, Wan Chai, Hong Kong by a written requisition.
+Shareholders who wish to put forward a proposal should convene an extraordinary general meeting by following the procedures set out in the paragraph headed "Procedures for Shareholders to convene an extraordinary general meeting" above.